View this document as: a single page | multiple pages.

 Purpose and Scope

 This document focuses on the use of federation technologies with PIV identity accounts for federal employees and contractors.
 This document does not discuss citizen-facing use cases covered in [SP800-63C].
-This document does not address creation or lifecycle of PIV identity accounts as covered in [FIPS201], nor does this document account for the issuance and management of derived PIV credentials in PIV identity accounts as covered in [SP800-157].
+This document does not address creation or life cycle of PIV identity accounts as covered in [FIPS201], nor does this document account for the issuance and management of derived PIV credentials in PIV identity accounts as covered in [SP800-157].
 While the guidelines within this document could be generally useful in other circumstances, application to any additional use cases are outside the scope of this document.

 Federation Use Cases